Auditions • Constellation

 Additional Music and Lyrics by Andrew Lippa

-Constellation is seeking local, non-union performers for our fall Constellation for Kids production of You’re A Good Man, Charlie Brown.
+Constellation is seeking local, non-union performers aged 18+ for our fall Constellation for Kids production of You’re A Good Man, Charlie Brown.
 Mitchell Ward, Director.
 Brandon Magid, Musical Director.
 Laura Rong, Choreographer.

 1st Rehearsal – October 7, 2025